EDALearn/EDA-Observability-Playground/README.md

 # Food Delivery Service with SpringBoot Microservices + AsyncAPI v3

-SpringBoot Microservices for a "Food Delivery Service" for a AsyncAPI Technical Talk @sngular
+SpringBoot Microservices for a "Food Delivery Service" for a Observability Playground.

 ## Online Food Delivery Service